 It may equally proceed to analyze any problem of economic and social development.
-It submits its conclusions to the President of the Republic, to the Government and to the National Assembly.
+It submits its conclusions to the President of the Republic, to the Government, to the National Assembly and to the Senate.

 It monitors [suit] the execution of the decisions of the Government relative to economic and social organization.